 You do investment banking because you want to invest in yourself and have access to much better opportunities in the future.

-Doing it to save a lot of money in the short-term isn’t a wise idea because you probably won’t save that much – and your hourly rate may not be much better than at McDonald’s.
+Doing it to save a lot of money in the short-term isn’t a wise idea because you probably won’t save that much.

 Your Yearly Savings are Heavily Dependent on Your Bonus – So Don’t Blow It